noteed/noteed.com/notes/learn-packaging.md

 static web server, package managers are made to list available updates, apply them, show package details, ...).

-If you're a Docker user, you may need need to provision your host machine with docker-engine, but also with your own configuration files and scripts.
+If you're a Docker user, you may need to provision your host machine with docker-engine, but also with your own configuration files and scripts.
 Packages can also create the right directories and permissions before hand.